uhh-lt/cam-arg-relevance/README.md

 # cam-arg-relevance

-This repo contains code and data for the paper "How to Compare Things Properly?
-A Study of Argument Relevance in Comparative Question Answering" accepted to Main ACL 2025.
+This repo contains code and data for the paper _"How to Compare Things Properly?
+A Study of Argument Relevance in Comparative Question Answering"_ accepted to _Main ACL 2025_.
 Here you could find the instructions to reproduce all our results.

 The repo is structured as follows: